Imine

+Distinction is sometimes made between aldimines and ketimines, derived from aldehydes and ketones, respectively.

 Structure

-For ketimines and aldimines, respectively, the five core atoms (C2C=NX and C(H)C=NX, X = H or C) are coplanar.
+In imines the five core atoms (C2C=NX, ketimine; and C(H)C=NX, aldimine; X = H or C) are coplanar.
 Planarity results from the sp2-hybridization of the mutually double-bonded carbon and the nitrogen atoms.
-The C=N distance is 1.29-1.31 Å for nonconjugated imines and 1.35 Å for conjugated imines.
-By contrast, C-N distances in amines and nitriles are 1.47 and 1.16 Å, respectively.
+The C=N distance is 1.29–1.31 Å for nonconjugated imines and 1.35 Å for conjugated imines.
+By contrast, C−N distances in amines and nitriles are 1.47 and 1.16 Å respectively.
 Rotation about the C=N bond is slow.
-Using NMR spectroscopy, both E- and Z-isomers of aldimines have been detected.
+Using NMR spectroscopy, both E and Z isomers of aldimines have been detected.
 Owing to steric effects, the E isomer is favored.

 Nomenclature and classification

 The term "imine" was coined in 1883 by the German chemist Albert Ladenburg.